KuanG97/DailyGoodHelperSmallPro/readme.txt

-this spend GPL!branch dev built!
+this spend GPL!test new mas & dev!